Logo Icon

 In Plea to Charge

-The Answers to Questions Put to the Accused in his Examination
+The Answers to Questions Put to the Accused in His Examination

 • Enlist the major questions asked in the form of a general discussion.